Los Filos Mine Complex

 Gold is recovered from crushed and run-of-mine ore via a conventional, low-cost heap leach and ADR (adsorption-desorption-recovery) process.
 Infrastructure on site includes primary and secondary crushing plants with 18,000 tpd capacity, an overland conveyor system, agglomerator, two heap leach pads (one for ROM and one for crushed ore, with associated conveyors and stackers), two pregnant solution collection ponds (one for each heap), one recirculation pond and two contingency water ponds, and an ADR plant and gold refinery.

-An independent feasibility study completed in January 2019 outlines the potential to increase gold production at Los Filos to more than 400,000 oz/year.
-Expansion opportunities include development of the Bermejal underground mine, an enlarged Los Filos open pit mine, the re-phasing of the Bermejal open pit into two distinct open pits (Bermejal and Guadalupe) and the construction of a 4,000 tpd carbon-in-leach (CIL) plant.
+An independent feasibility study completed in March 2019 outlines the potential to increase gold production at Los Filos to more than 400,000 oz/year.
+Expansion opportunities include development of the Bermejal underground mine, an enlarged Los Filos open pit mine, the re-phasing of the Bermejal open pit into two distinct sections (Bermejal and Guadalupe) and the construction of a 4,000 tpd carbon-in-leach (CIL) plant.

 Geology and Mineralization